rhermitt/MarchMadnessSimulator/README.md

 NOTE: If you choose two teams that play each other to both be winners in a certain round, the program will terminate throwing a DoubleWinnerException with a message containing the two teams and the round in conflict.

-<font color="red">WARNING:</font> If you select the Number of Teams Advacing Simulation Method, you will be unable to use predetermined winners
-(More on this later).
+WARNING: If you select the Number of Teams Advacing Simulation Method, you will be unable to use predetermined winners (More on this later).

 #### Winners File Example: